TechShowcase/womenintech/README.md

 ![WomenInTech](/public/images/branding/women-in-tech-logo-narrow.jpg)

-This repository holds the code for [womenintech.dev](https://womenintech.dev), an open-source platform dedicated to showcasing and celebrating women in various tech roles.
+This repository holds the code for [womenintech.dev](https://womenintech.dev), an open-source website dedicated to showcasing and celebrating women in various tech roles.

 ## About